carbonblack/cb-taxii-connector/README.md

     # advance your requests to every 60 minutes or multiply 60 times
     # number of hours, so 1440 to ask for data in daily chunks
     minutes_to_advance=30

+    # (OPTIONAL)
+    # The number of reports to collect from each site, limited to 10K by default
+    # when ommited
+    reports_limit=10000
 ```

 ## Execution